LEEClab/ms-atlantic-forest-spatiotemporal-dynamics/README.md

-# Spatio-temporal dynamics of forest and natural vegetation remnants in a tropical biodiversity hotspot
+# The Atlantic Forests of South America: spatiotemporal dynamic of remaining vegetation and implications for conservation

 This repository shares the code and data from the manuscript by Vancine et al. *in prep*.